Hunting in Pennsylvania State Forests and Parks

 CWD has been detected in some areas of Pennsylvania in both captive and free-ranging deer.
 Following these detections, the Pennsylvania Game Commission established Disease Management Areas (DMAs) to reduce the risk of spreading CWD to other parts of the state.

 Five active DMAs (DMAs 2, 3, 4, 5, 6) currently exist in Pennsylvania; however, newly confirmed cases can alter the boundaries.
-All or portions of Bald Eagle, Buchanan, Clear Creek, Forbes, Gallitzin, Michaux, Moshannon, Rothrock, Tuscarora, Weiser, and William Penn state forest districts, as well as several state parks, fall within DMA 2.
+All or portions of Bald Eagle, Buchanan, Clear Creek, Forbes, Gallitzin, Michaux, Moshannon, Rothrock, Tuscarora, Weiser, and William Penn state forest districts, as well as several state parks, fall within a DMA.
 This includes all, or portions, of the following counties: